gagnonca/PlayBall/README.md

 ## Dedication
-PlayBall is built with love for everyone who volunteers their time to youth sports.
+PlayBall is built with love for everyone who dedicates their time to helping kids grow through sports.
 The name *PlayBall* is a tribute to my dad, who coached me throughout my childhood and taught me the importance of fair play and equal playing time for every kid.